 One of the most overlooked areas is the threats that can arise from inside your organization.
 Organizations and CSOs are becoming increasingly aware of the problems and risks posed by their own users; because they have fallen victim to a data breach due to an insider’s carelessness or malicious activities.
 Tackling this is a complex process, as it involves a large base of legitimate users – both internal and external, who need to safely access and share data to drive the business process and carry on day-to-day tasks.

 A majority of such insider-caused data breaches and attacks have been accidental, like emails being sent to the wrong recipients, or the users falling victim to social engineering.
-As of late, there are many news organizations reporting on fake Pokémon GO apps.
+In 2016, there were many news organizations reporting on fake Pokémon GO apps.
 Although the original Pokémon GO app is available in only a handful of countries via the Apple App Store and Google Play, most of its users have downloaded the app unofficially from alternative app markets.
 Some of these identical and fully-functioning counterfeits are injected with Spyware that snoops on your online activities, such as listening to phone calls, intercepting SMS, accessing your webcam, and logging all your web browsing.

 The fake Pokémon GO app is a case in point.
 If an employee enters your office premises with a device injected with said spyware, the device can act as an extremely powerful magnet, capable of attracting as much data and information it can get and sending it back to its Command and Control Servers (C&C Servers).